 If you have a big yard, have out door dogs, or a dog that keeps jumping over your regular fence, a DIY Dog Run is a fantastic option.
 You do need some basic handy man skills, a truck or large vehicle for supplies and a lot of tools and skills.
 But if you are handy at all, it can be done.

 After that you have the dog run cable.
-I consider it crude, but it is far better than nothing.
-Designed with the strength to withstand a teething puppy, and coming in various lengths, you can find something for your needs.
+I dislike it, but a cable is better than nothing.
+A cable can withstand a teething puppy, and coming in various lengths, you can find a cable for your needs.

 My Favorite Dog Run for Sale

 My personal favorite is #1, the Lucky Dog Outdoor Playpen.
 I am slightly handy, but my husband would be the one to install a dog run for us.
 We have a small yard.
 All the indicators point to buying a run.
 But the real reason why I lean this way is I want to guarantee my run is built right for my fur baby.
 My puppy, Eevee, will be a big dog, she is teething, she can already jump over three feet, and is expected to be 100 pounds and lean.
 Although a cable may be designed to withstand teething, I have seen my puppy chew through cheap metal (She went through a phase of enjoying it) and anything wood or plastic like.

 She is also a digger.
 Knowing I have a properly enclosed run from top to bottom, that is shaded and she can grow into is all I need to know.
 It is the best option for my family.
 But as long as you get your dog an outdoor play place, all is good.
 Just like a kennel or cage, a dog wants their own safe place.
 Add in the fun exercise a reprieve from bad weather, a run will be the best gift you ever got your puppy.